 Tip: If you are seeking an appraisal, send is as many photos as possible.

 Dave’s Vintage Bicycles is one of the best places to get a free appraisal of your vintage bicycle.
-However, the site’s experts can’t work their magic without adequate photos of your bicycle, so make sure you send in as many photos as you can, taken from every possible angle and showing every part of the bicycle, for an accurate appraisal.
+However, the site’s experts can’t work their magic without good photos of your bicycle, so make sure you send in as many photos as you can, taken from every possible angle and showing every part of the bicycle, for an accurate appraisal.

 Unique Models on Dave’s Vintage Bicycle